Integral Artin motives I: Smooth objects and the ordinary t-structure: The Ordinary Homotopy t -structure on Artin Motives

 \begin{proposition} Let $R$ be a ring.
-Let $f$ be a quasi-finite morphism of schemes and let $g$ be a morphism which is essentially of finite type.
-Then, \begin{enumerate} \item The adjunction $(f_!,\omega^0f^!)$ is a $t_{\ord}$-adjunction. \item If $M$ is a $t_{\ord}$-non-positive Artin motive, the functor $-\otimes_S M$ is right $t_{\ord}$-exact. \item The adjunction $(g^*,\omega^0g_*)$ is a $t_{\ord}$-adjunction. \end{enumerate} \end{proposition} \begin{proof} The full subcategory of those Artin motives $N$ such that $f_!N$, $g^*N[d]$ and $N \otimes M$ are $t_{\ord}$-non-positive is closed under extensions, small coproducts and negative shifts and contains the set of generators of the t-structure.
+Let $f$ be a quasi-finite morphism of schemes and let $g$ be a morphism of schemes.
+Then, the functors $f_!$, $g^*$ and $-\otimes_S M$ are right $t_\mathrm{ord}$-exact. \end{proposition} \begin{proof} The full subcategory of those Artin motives $N$ such that $f_!N$, $g^*N$ and $N \otimes M$ are $t_{\ord}$-non-positive is closed under extensions, small coproducts and negative shifts and contains the set of generators of the t-structure.
 Thus, by definition of $t_{\ord}$, this subcategory contains any $t_{\ord}$-non-positive object.
-Hence, the functors $f_!$, $g^*[d]$ and $- \otimes M$ are right $t_{\ord}$-exact. \end{proof}
+Hence, the functors $f_!$, $g^*$ and $- \otimes M$ are right $t_{\ord}$-exact. \end{proof}